U.S. Post Office and Courthouse / Citizen's Building

 In the 20th century, York County experienced further growth and diversification.
 The establishment of Winthrop University in 1895 brought a focus on education and helped cultivate a thriving community.
 The county also became a hub for manufacturing and technology, attracting various industries and contributing to its economic development.
 Today, York County remains a vibrant region with a blend of historical heritage, natural beauty, and a diverse mix of industries.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of York County, South Carolina.
+This timeline provides a concise overview of the key events in the history of York County, South Carolina.

 • 1785 – York County is established as one of the original seven counties of South Carolina